The Magic Formula For Orlando - Back Sports Page

 The Orlando Magic believe this is the year they finally break out of the rebuilding mold and start to look like a team with playoff potential.
 The keys are pretty simple.
-Having loaded up on high quality draft picks like Cole Anthony, Pablo Banchero, Franz Wagner and now Anthony Black, the Magic expect health and continuity to be their keys to ascension.
+Having loaded up on high quality draft picks like Cole Anthony, Paolo Banchero, Franz Wagner and now Anthony Black, the Magic expect health and continuity to be their keys to ascension.
 Orlando go into this camp with no existing injuries for any of their players, and are returning every core member of last year’s squad which helped them go 29-28 over the teams last 57 games.
 The combination of health, youth and roster continuity certainly has Magic personnel buzzing as there is a new energy which is pervasive throughout the entire organization.

 Orlando has certainly struggled with their health each of the last few seasons, which has held them back from discovering their true ceiling.
 Starting point guard Markelle Fultz missed every game of the team’s first 21 contests last year which heavily contributed to their 5-20 start.
 Elite defensive force Jonathan Isaac returned to the team late last year recovering from an injury when only 11 games later he suffered a torn left adductor muscle which required surgery and sidelined him for the remainder of the season.
 Almost every member of the Magic was inhibited and missed time by some ailment last season, but hope is felt around the team that with a fully healthy camp approaching, the Magic could make some noise to start the season.